NotJoeMartinez/APDL_Quality_Control/README.md

 # APDL_Quality_Control
 This project is intended to help with the quality control process of manufacturing chipsets.
-I originally started using an image majick python function to compare similar images but that was insufficient as it did not allow any room for small deviations which would be needed in the production environment.

-### Image_majick

-### Outlier_with_alibi
+## Required features of this application/model
+- Augment existing datasets
+- Train model on augmented dataset to detect the presence of errors
+- More specifically we want it to detect the presence/absence of broken wires
+    - Save trained models
+    - Deploy trained models in an application setting